andyljones/megastep/docs/faq.rst

 Why doesn't megastep use inheritance?
 -------------------------------------

-One way to think about inheritance in software development is that's about offering a secondary interface to a class.

-The primary interface to a class is its public methods.
-When you write a class for some other part of your program to use, this is usually what you have in mind.

-When you encourage people to inherit from your classes though, you're effectively declaring a secondary interface, saying 'here are some useful ways to exploit its private state'.

-The thing is, Python's ideas of public and private amount to gentle suggestions.
-This leads to a tertiary interface to every class, which is where you totally ignore what the designer of the class intended you to do and rely instead entirely on how the class *actually works*.
-You freely read and write its private state, monkey patch its methods and generally let slip the dogs of terrible software development.
+A general adage in software is to prefer `composition over inheritance <https://stackoverflow.com/questions/49002/prefer-composition-over-inheritance>`_.
+It's a good rule of thumb, but I feel that of the realities of research code make the preference even more extreme.

-Researchers are very fond of this tertiary wild-west interface.
-The reason researchers are fond of it is either because they're terrible developers (the popular answer), or because research code is a very unusual kind of code.
+Research code is a very unusual kind of code.
 It's `written many times and read once (if ever) <https://devblogs.microsoft.com/oldnewthing/20070406-00/?p=27343>`_, it's typically written by one person in a short period of time and it's typically only a few thousand lines of code that are understood inside and out.
 Because of this, researchers can happily trade off a lot of otherwise-good development practices in favour of iteration velocity - the ability to adapt your codebase to a new idea quickly and easily.

-Since **megastep** is explicitly intended to be a foundation for research, it's designed with the third interface in mind.
+Since megastep is explicitly intended to be a foundation for research, flexibility and iteration velocity feel far more important than the reduction in verbosity you get from inheritance.
-There are few private methods, and any state that is likely interesting to a user is there for the taking.

-TODO: Revise the inheritance section

 .. _openai-gym: